wdporter/acim/text/4-the-illusions-of-the-ego/index.md

 ## T-4.V.1

 <p class=fip id=p1>
-1.&emsp;All things work together for good.
+1. All things work together for good.
 <sup>2</sup>There are no exceptions except in the ego’s judgement.
 <sup>3</sup>The ego exerts maximal vigilance about what it permits into awareness, and this is not the way a balanced mind holds together.
 <sup>4</sup>The ego is thrown further off balance because it keeps its primary motivation from your awareness, and raises control rather than sanity to predominance.